velvia/links/data_eng.md

 * [Kubernetes Liveness and Readiness Probes](https://blog.colinbreck.com/kubernetes-liveness-and-readiness-probes-how-to-avoid-shooting-yourself-in-the-foot/) - how to avoid shooting yourself in the foot

+* [Storage is the Achilles Heel of Containers](https://blog.usejournal.com/storage-is-the-achilles-heel-of-containers-97d0341e8d87) - a good overview of the storage landscape for containerized cloud applications

 ## Data Structures

 * [Counting Quotient Filters](https://blog.acolyer.org/2017/08/08/a-general-purpose-counting-filter-making-every-bit-count/) - much faster at updating and search than Bloom filters, and can count too!
 An [implementation in C](https://github.com/vedantk/quotient-filter) exists.